ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 ## The Impact of Ability on Developing Abstraction

-The repeating theme of these stories is: People seem to resort to developing the proper abstraction only when they hit the limit of their computational power.
+The repeating theme of these stories is: Humans develop the proper abstraction only when they hit the limit of their computational power.

 * John von Neumann didn't bother to look for a more elegant solution, because he was able to brute force an infinite series so easily.
 * I needed to develop useful abstractions in college, to compensate for my brain's relative lack of compute power.